 Conversely, if you feel the agent’s price is too low, you can always ask to try a different price however you can never price your home too low.
 If you did, you would have multiple offers in a few days.

 If you price your home well and have professional pictures and a good realtor, you should get showings and offers within the first few weeks.
 If you are not getting showings, you are likely over-priced.
 Another sign that your home may be over-priced is if you are getting showings and no offers.
-However, if you get a manageable amount of offers right away, you most likely priced it well.
+You also might not be sharing some key features of the property to those considering it, so you might want to think if there are any important points you could be mentioning.
+Letting them know that a commercial roofing service has made some roof repair solutions would let them know that the roof is currently in top condition and it would go into their decision-making process when considering your property, for example.

 Finally, it’s also important to get the price right at the beginning because buyers are notified of new listings as soon as they hit the market.
 The first two weeks are crucial because you get the most views when a first goes on the market.
 If you over-price it, they will not come to see it, and your home will stay on the market for a longer period of time.
 Buyers always think something is wrong with a house that is on the market for a long time.
 But if you do the right homework ahead of time, you’re much less likely to have a bad experience by setting a price appropriate for the market that also works best for you.